molmod/molmod/doc/tutorial/install.rst

 MolMod is developed and tested in modern Linux environments.
 The installation and usage will therefore be relatively easy on Linux.
-If you want to use MolMod on other operating systems such as Windows or OSX, you should have a minimal computer geek status to get it working, and this document may provide at best some clues.
+If you want to use MolMod on other operating systems such as Windows or OSX, you should have a minimal computer geek status to get it working.
 We are always interested in hearing from your installation adventures.

 Preparing your Linux system
 ---------------------------